daleonpz/daleonpz.github.io/_posts/2017-04-10-C-noob-details.md

     n--;
 ```

-In the code above, the compiler will have no problem in understand what you want to do, but is the following case, there will be same problems even though it is "clear" for a human to understand what you wanted to do.
+In the code above, the compiler will have no problem in understand what you want to do, but is the following case, there will be same problems even though it is "clear" for a human to understand what you want to do.
-It seems that `else` belongs to the outer `if` but it is not.
+It seems that `else` belongs to the outer `if` but, in reality, it does not.
 ```c
 /* Case with ambiguity*/
 if ( n>9 )